 your health after 40

-You feel younger and you look younger, but you cannot lie to your body.
+You feel younger and you look younger than most women your age, but you cannot lie to your body.
 It has been with your for five decades and you have to take good care of it.

 Something to be very aware of is that a woman over 40 who is approaching menopause sees her estrogen levels decrease, causing her metabolism to slow down and her appetite to increase.

-The only way to control this is to maintain a regular exercise programme and a healthy diet.
+The only way to control this is to maintain a regular exercise program and a healthy diet.

-Vegetables, fruits, whole grain products, lean meats, poultry, fish and low-fat diary products should be the base of your diet.
+Vegetables, fruits, whole grain products, lean meats, poultry, fish, and low-fat dairy products should be the basis of your diet.
 You will feel better and your wallet will suffer less than when you stuff your trolley with junk food!